Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 with $n\in [1,N]$ and $\omega^{\perp}_n$ doubly degenerate in a cigar-shaped trapping potential.
 While $\omega^{\|}_n$ is always real, $\omega^{\perp}_n$ becomes imaginary when $\lambda_n\ge 2\nu_t^2/K_0$.
 This identifies the critical value of the transverse trap frequency $\nu_t^{(c)}$ at which the chain becomes mechanically unstable.

 In the rest of this section we make general considerations on the structure of the eigenvalues for $\nu_t>\nu_t^{(c)}$, which are based on the treatment of Ref.\ \cite{Morigi:2004a,Morigi:2004b}.
 For convenience, we adopt the convention $\lambda_n<\lambda_m$ for $n<m$.
 With this convention the label $n$ directly gives the number of nodes $\ell=n-1$ of the corresponding eigenmode $w^{(n)}$.
 Since the position of the nodes is generally constrained to the position of the ions within the chain, the value of $\lambda_n$ generally depends on the number of ions $N$.
-There are two exceptions: (i) The eigenvalue $\lambda_1=0$, corresponding to the bulk eigenmodes where the chain oscillates as a rigid body at the frequencies of the trap, and (ii) the eigenvalue $\lambda_2=2\nu^2/K_0$.
+There are two exceptions: (i) The eigenvalue $\lambda_1=0$, corresponding to the bulk eigenmodes where the chain oscillates as a rigid body at the frequencies of the trap, and (ii) the eigenvalue $\lambda_2=2\nu^2/K_0$, corresponding to the breathing mode, which has a single node at the chain center.
 These two eigenvalues are related to two symmetries of the Hamiltonian: point (i) is due to the fact that the dynamics is separable into center-of-mass and relative coordinates even in the presence of the harmonic trap, point (ii) is a consequence of the symmetry by reflection about the trap center.
 The breathing oscillations $\omega_2^{\|}=\sqrt{3}\nu$ and $\omega_2^\perp=\sqrt{\nu_t^2-\nu^2}$, in fact, are also characteristic of a one-component plasma in an ellipsoidal trap \cite{Dubin:1996}.

 Some information on the analytical behavior of the other modes can be extracted for large numbers of ions $N$.
 For $n\ll N$, thus for "long-wavelength" eigenmodes, the displacements $w_i^{(n)}$ can be approximated by continuous functions, $w_i\to w(\xi)$, and away from the edges the secular equation \eqref{eq:I} reduces to a differential equation to leading order in an expansion in $1/\log N$ \cite{Morigi:2004a,Morigi:2004b}: